HIppei/open-data-in-sapporo/README.md

 - Group, Resource id and Params

-This [Json file](./open-data.json) lists all data up.
+This [Json file](./open-data.json) lists up all data which were curated by the abovementioned method.
 Next example will show you how to use those data.

 - Examples